karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

   let encodedWebURL = webURL.encodedForFoundation
   // ℹ️                     ^^^^^^^^^^^^^^^^^^^^^
   // Percent-encoding is added by default when converting to Foundation.
-  // If we do it now, we know it will round-trip back to 'encodedWebURL'.
+  // If we do it now, we know the round-trip result will equal 'encodedWebURL'.

   guard let convertedURL = URL(encodedWebURL) else { throw InvalidURLError() }

-  // Do some stuff with Foundation... let dataTask = URLSession.shared.dataTask(from: convertedURL) let urlFromDataTask = dataTask.originalRequest!.url!
+  // Do whatever you needed to do with Foundation... let dataTask = URLSession.shared.dataTask(from: convertedURL) let urlFromDataTask = dataTask.originalRequest!.url!

   // ✅ A converted WebURL can always convert back. let roundtripWebURL = WebURL(urlFromDataTask)!

-  // ✅ The round-trip result is identical to 'encodedWebURL'. assert(encodedWebURL == roundtripWebURL)
+  // ✅ The round-trip result is equal to 'encodedWebURL'. assert(encodedWebURL == roundtripWebURL)
 }
 ```